Building Stairs

 If you mount your stringers as shown in the diagrams (where the top step on the stringer is one step below the top landing), the number of treads will always be one less than the number of rises.
 In this example, the number of Treads is 4.
 If we use 10 1/2" (267 mm) for the Tread Depth (or step run)[B], then we can use the following formula to determine the Total Run of the stairs:

-The above stair run will have 5 risers at 7.25", and 4 treads at 10.5", resulting in a total run of 42".
+The above stair run will have five rises at 7.25 inches and four treads at 10.5", resulting in a total run of 42".

-Note, that with this stair design, the last (top) riser is the landing or upper floor.
+With this stair design, the last (top) riser is the landing or upper floor.

-Now that the number of treads (4), and the tread depth (10.5 inches), and
+Now that the number of treads (4), the tread depth (10.5 inches), and the riser height (7.25 inches) are known, we have the information that we need to lay out the stair stringers.

-Note: I recommend using the Stair Calculator to calculate your stair rise and run (as well as stair angle, stringer length, etc.), but you can always do it the manual way if you prefer.
+Note: I recommend using the Stair Calculator to calculate your stair Rise and Run (as well as stair angle, stringer length, etc.), but you can always do it the manual way if you prefer.

 Building Stairs - Laying Out Stair Stringers

-The tools that you will need for laying out and cutting stair stringers
+The tools that you will need for laying out and cutting stair stringers are:

 - Framing Square